Thor110/Expanded-Galaxy-Main/README.md

 The current version is only compatible with the Steam version of the game or anyone that uses the Aspyr Patch, which can be installed to other versions of the game. ( see step 3 ) [https://github.com/Thor110/Expanded-Galaxy-Main?tab=readme-ov-file#installation]

+In future I might circle back around and make it compatible with the other versions of the game as there are pro's and con's to both versions.

 ## Repository folder and file structure
 # Folders
 Expanded Galaxy Main Installer - the main installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.